Kikuyu language: Noun classes

+Occasionally, class 6 nouns have the prefix marĩ- or mai-, perhaps because the class 5 form is reanalyzed as the stem.

-Class 11 (prefix rũ-) comprises long, thin, or string-like nouns, as well as others that do not fit the pattern.
-Its default plural is class 10, with occasional class 6 forms.
-It is hypothesized that if the prefix rũ- is added to a stem that already begins with rũ, the prefix is deleted.
-The class 6/11 plurals vary just as the Class 5/6 plurals do: the Class 6 prefix, ma-, attaches sometimes to the noun stem itself, and sometimes to the class 11 form.
+In class 11, it is hypothesized that if the prefix rũ- is added to a stem that already begins with rũ, the prefix is deleted.
+When the plural is class 6, the ma- sometimes attaches to the noun stem itself, and sometimes to the class 11 form.

-Class 12 (prefix ga- if stem is t, k, c, or th initial, ka- otherwise) is a diminutive class with some inherent, not especially diminutive members.
-Class 13 (prefix tũ-) is the same, but plural.
-These classes' prefixes can be used to diminutise nouns of other classes.

-Class 14 (null prefix) comprises abstract concepts and semantically unrelated others, and is pluralised by class 6.

-Class 15 (prefix gũ- if stem is t, k, c, or th initial, kũ- otherwise) comprises only body parts and verbal infinitives—more semantically and syntactically motivated than other classes.
-It is pluralised, when possible, by class 6.

-Class 16 (prefix ha-) is a definite locative class.
-Class 17 (prefix kũ-/gũ-) is an indefinite locative class.
-These classes can be singular or plural based on context.
+Classes 7/8 and 12/13 prefixes can be attached to either the stem or prefix of an existing noun to convey anaugmentative or a diminutive, respectively.
+When this happens with classes 9/10, the prenasalisation is removed (eg. mbakũri 'bowl' becomes kabakũri 'small bowl').

 Adjectives and pronouns

 Adjectives agree with the noun via adjective class prefixes (usually identical to the noun class prefixes).
 Other modifiers do so via agreement class prefixes, which are often simply the vowel of the noun class prefix.

 Personal pronouns may take the place of a noun or a noun phrase.
 Since person and noun class are marked on verbs, they are usually only used emphatically or in response to questions.
 Except for those of classes 3 and 14, the pronouns are formed by adding agreement class prefixes to the stem o.

-The dependent pronoun - 'and/with X' - is formed by adding comitative preposition to the relevant personal pronouns.
+The dependent pronoun/demonstrative - 'and/with X' - is formed by adding the comitative preposition na to the relevant personal pronouns.

 The possessive pronoun is formed by adding the relevant possessive stem to the agreement class prefix of the possessed noun.

 Relative pronouns are formed by adding the relevant agreement class prefix to the relative stem.

 Demonstrative pronouns come in distal, proximal, and anaphoric forms.
 Relative pronouns are written identically to distal demonstratives, but are distinguished by vowel length - the first syllable of a relative pronoun is short, while the first syllable of a distal demonstrative is long.

 Adjectives are comparatively rare, and do not cover even every colour.
 Qualities are usually expressed instead as associative constructions, which connect two nouns or noun phrases where the first noun (head) is modified by the second.
 The associative is formed by prefixing the stem a with the agreement class prefix of the head noun.
 It can also denote possession, location, and ordinal numerals.